thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Apache Maven**: a build automation and project management tool primarily used for Java projects and packages

 ## Code Editors & IDEs
+* **Sublime Text:** a fast and lightweight text editor known for its speed, simplicity, and powerful multi-cursor editing features.
 * **NeoVim:** a highly extensible terminal-based text editor built for efficient coding and customization with modern plugins
 * **Doom Emacs:** a highly optimized and modular Emacs configuration framework designed for speed, ergonomics, and productivity
 * **Evil Emacs:** an Emacs extension layer that brings Vim-style modal editing and keybindings into the Emacs environment